Coppersmith Is Opening in South Boston

 [February 18 update: Boston.com states that the Boston Licensing Board has approved of a liquor license transfer to Coppersmith.
 (Note: The article says that the license was transferred from the now-closed Purple Shamrock, though earlier articles said that it may be coming from Remington's, which is also closed.)]

-The address for this planned restaurant in South Boston is: Coppersmith, 40 West 3rd street, South Boston, MA, 02127.
+The address for this upcoming restaurant in South Boston is: Coppersmith, 40 West 3rd street, South Boston, MA, 02127.

 [New article from our sister site (Boston's Hidden Restaurants): Slideshow--Twelve Soups from Restaurants in the Boston Area and Beyond]